ariannalandini/prj_008_multi_coloc_dev/README.md

 - Patch `coloc.abf()` function to account for sample overlap
 - Include in `locus.breaker` function the possibility of providing LOG10 p-value
 - Slim down output files?
+- What about COJO collinearity?
-- Include possibility to perform coloc on a specified custom region
+- Include possibility to perform coloc on a specified custom region (skipping locus.breaker and locus.lister steps)
 - Include TileDB format as input
+- Include example data to test the pipeline?
+- Create a master .sbatch?

 ## Authors and acknowledgment